BernStrom/Ping-Coming-Soon-Page/README.md

 * Use JavaScript to validate the input of the email form and display the appropiate message.

+* Hover states for all interactive elements of the page

 * Keep the code as clean as possible.

-* Not explicitly required, but hover state features have been added to the navigation menu, submit buttons and social media icons for extra legitimacy effect.
-Additionally, focus effects are also added to the input fields of the page.

 And don't forget the core of it all, _**Happy coding!🚀**_